Skip to main content

 Saka Saka (Pondu)

-The national dish of both Congos - ground cassava leaves cooked with palm oil, smoked fish, and peanut butter into a rich, earthy stew.
-This labor-intensive dish (cassava leaves must be pounded for hours) is the soul of Congolese cuisine.
-Eaten with fufu, plantains, or chikwanga.
+The national dish of both Congos: ground cassava leaves slow-cooked with palm oil, smoked fish, and peanut butter into a deep, earthy stew.
+The leaves have to be pounded for hours, which is why it carries so much weight in Congolese cooking.
+Served with fufu, plantains, or chikwanga.

 Moambe Chicken (Mossaka)